joel-paulin/joel-paulin/README.md

-<p>🔥 FX TD based in London. <br>
-⌨️ Planning to dump a bunch of Python snippets / tricks for Houdini on here! <p>
+<p> ⌨️ Currently working on writing up a bunch of Python snippets / tricks for Houdini on here. <p>